-As of June 2021, Morty is fully accredited with the Better Business Bureau (BBB) and holds an A+ rating.
-With only two reviews so far, reviewers on the site have rated Morty 3 out of 5 stars.
+As of February 2022, Morty is fully accredited with the Better Business Bureau (BBB) and holds an A+ rating.
+With only two reviews so far, customers have rated Morty 3 out of 5 stars.

 Dissatisfied customers complained mostly about closing issues and high fees.
-Since fees vary depending on the lender Morty connects you with, we recommend doing your research into what costs are involved with that specific lender before moving forward with your home loan.
+Since fees vary depending on the lender Morty connects you with, we recommend researching what costs are involved with that specific lender before moving forward with your home loan.

 Pros and cons of Morty